Genomics for Social Scientists- Epigenetics

 Institute for Social Research University of Michigan

 Applications for the course include a recent CV and a 1 page statement of training and interest.
 It is expected that students have some introductory background in genomics and computing (e.g. completed the GeSS or RSF introductory courses or something comparable).
-Applicants wishing to apply for a travel stipend should include a 1 page letter from their department chair, supervisor, or advisor.

 Questions?
 Contact firstname.lastname@example.org for more information.